A-jcodes/SQL-Fraudulent-Transactions-in-the-Bank/README.md

 One particularly important aspect of this dataset is the presence of fraudulent transactions.
 The field 'isFraud' indicates whether the transaction was made by fraudulent agents.
 These agents aim to profit by taking control of customer accounts and transferring funds to another account before cashing out of the system.
 The isFlaggedFraud field is used to identify illegal attempts to transfer more than 200.000 in a single transaction.
+## Data Dictionary
+1.	step-maps a unit of time in the real world.
+In this case 1 step is 1 hour of time.
+Total steps 744 (30 days simulation).
+2.	type-CASH-IN, CASH-OUT, DEBIT, PAYMENT and TRANSFER.
+3.	amount-amount of the transaction in local currency.
+4.	nameOrig-customer who started the transaction
+5.	oldbalanceOrg-initial balance before the transaction
+6.	newbalanceOrig-new balance after the transaction
+7.	nameDest-customer who is the recipient of the transaction
+8.	oldbalanceDest-initial balance recipient before the transaction.
+Note that there is not information for customers that start with M (Merchants).
+9.	newbalanceDest-new balance recipient after the transaction.
+Note that there is not information for customers that start with M (Merchants).
+10.	isFraud-This is the transactions made by the fraudulent agents inside the simulation.
+In this specific dataset the fraudulent behaviorof the agents aims to profit by taking control or customers accounts and try to empty the funds by transferring to another account and then cashing out of the system.
+11.	isFlaggedFraud-The business model aims to control massive transfers from one account to another and flags illegal attempts.
+An illegal attempt in this dataset is an attempt to transfer more than 200.000 in a single transaction.

 ## Task
 The task is to explore the dataset, analyze the patterns and characteristics of legitimate and fraudulent transactions.